Product Design Intern @ Justworks:

 Ops team Swamped with questions

-Reimagine a guided experience to reduce friction and support users in managing health insurance with confidence during life events?
+Reimagining a guided experience to help users manage health insurance with confidence during life events?

 Break down 1 long form 4 bite-sized steps